nabilfikrisp/backend-proxy/README.md

 - **Internal Key:**
   - Protects sensitive internal endpoints that should only be callable from within the backend itself.
-  - Ensures external requests cannot trigger internal-only routes.
+  - Ensures external requests cannot trigger internal only routes.

 **This separation ensures:**